JKSTAFF/match_complier/luci-app-xray/README.md

 ## Warnings

+* Since the last OpenWrt version with `firewall3` as default firewall implementation (which is OpenWrt 21.02.7) is now EoL, the `fw3` variant of this project is no longer maintained.
+    * It is strongly recommended to use `fw4` variant.
+    * The old version is still kept there and should work but no new features (added after Xray v1.8.1) or bugfixes will be added there.
+* Since version 2.0.0 this project is split into `fw3` and `fw4` variants and **this breaks compatibility**:
+    * Configuration files and init scripts are renamed.
+Manually refill configurations or run `mv /etc/config/xray /etc/config/xray_fw4` (for fw4, similar for fw3) for migration.
+    * installation method is changed.
+See `Installation` below for details.
+* About experimental REALITY support
+    * may change quite frequently so keep in mind about following warnings
+    * server role support **involves breaking changes if you use HTTPS server**: certificate settings are now bound to stream security, so previously uploaded certificate and key files will disappear in LuCI, but this won't prevent Xray from using them.
+Your previously uploaded file are still there, just select them again in LuCI.
+If Xray fails to start up and complains about missing certificate files, also try picking them again.
+    * legacy XTLS support has already been removed in version 1.8.0 and is also removed by this project since version 2.0.0.
 * There will be a series of **BREAKING CHANGES** in the following months due to some major refactor of DNS module.
 Please read changelog carefully to know about breaking changes and always backup your configuration files before updating.
 * If you see `WARNING: at least one of asset files (geoip.dat, geosite.dat) is not found under /usr/share/xray.
 Xray may not work properly` and don't know what to do:
     * try `opkg update && opkg install xray-geodata` (at least OpenWrt 21.02 releases)